CesarDLM94/ValantCandidate/README.md

 	}
 }

-## TODOs - Pending that I'd like to have implemented:
+## TODOs - Pending that I'd like to have implemented, but didn't have enough time to do them:
 1. Put some more unit testing and use something like Moq to generate responses.
 2. Review more the rendering process of components to avoid too many re-renders in the rendering tree.